 Rolling back in CI/CD takes just a few minutes and very little effort.
 Most CI/CD tools allow for a simple redeployment of past releases.
 If bugs somehow make it into production (which is less likely with automated deployments) and a break happens, just a few clicks can redeploy a previously successful version of the software back into production.
 This eliminates end-user downtime and gives developers more time to work with the unsuccessful new software to figure out what went wrong and to remedy all problems for re-release.

 Furthermore, the automated logs created by CI/CD tools like BuildMaster keep information about builds and releases in context.
 Just looking up a specific release yields detailed information about every action that occurred (and by whom), all in just a few seconds.
-Auditing becomes simple, routine.
+Auditing becomes simple and routine.

 Automation is the Answer